shaharkadmiel/pySW4/docs/source/index.rst

 the :mod:`~pySW4.prep.rfileIO` library for interaction, reading and writing seismic models in the rfile format.

-There are some usefull utilities for geodesic projections of data and for reading and writing GeoTIFF files.
+There are some useful utilities for geodesic projections of data and for reading and writing GeoTIFF files.

 In the command line interface scrips, there are some quick and dirty plotting routines which can be run from the command line.
-It may be usefull to run these scrips on the server-end while the computation is running in order to generate *pseudo-RunTime* visualization of the results.
+It may be useful to run these scrips on the server-end while the computation is running in order to generate *pseudo-RunTime* visualization of the results.